 Great value is put into maintaining and strengthening the social interactions between colleagues through multiple events and interest groups.
-Events range from educational lectures and study trips to social events such as the annual summer party, clay pigeon shooting, canoe trips, vine tasting, fishing trips, golf tournaments, theatre outings and an annual PLH football tournament with teams from 15 different architectural companies.
+Events range from educational lectures and study trips to social events such as the annual summer party, clay pigeon shooting, canoe trips, vine tasting, fishing trips, snorkling, golf tournaments, theatre outings and an annual PLH football tournament with teams from more than 15 different architectural and engineering companies.
 The interest groups range widely and new ones are added continuously.
-Thus, the PLH Cycling Team has this year been followed by PLH Runners, PLH Morning Yoga and an additionally group of PLH Crossfit is in the making.
-Lunchtime In 2018 PLH has started a new lunch scheme as a way to encourage employees to stay at the office and have lunch with their co-workers - hereby strengthening social ties.
+Thus, the PLH Cycling Team was followed by PLH Runners and PLH Yoga in 2017.
+Lunchtime PLH has a healthy lunch scheme as a way to encourage employees to stay at the office and have lunch with their co-workers - hereby strengthening social ties.
 The lunch scheme also focuses on supporting small local businesses through a ongoing rotation of the lunch suppliers.
-Additionally all suppliers are chosen based on a focus on ecological produce and diversity in cuisine.
+Additionally all suppliers are chosen based on a focus on ecological products, fish once a week and always a vegetarian alternative.
+Approx. 1/3 of the employee choose the vegetarian dish.